CoolNeon/elinux-tcl/README.txt

         exit(1);
     }

+Note that you can edit the Makefile to uncomment the correct line corresponding to Beaglebone or Raspberry Pi which will automatically set the SPI device name.

 Next create a buffer for your pixel color and flag values.
 I will assume there are 50 LEDs in our Total Control Lighting strand for the example below.